AutosaveDave/lil-dudes/README.md

 ### Running Locally
 1. Clone or download this repository.
-2. Open `index.html` in your web browser.
-No build step is required; all code runs in the browser.
+2. **Start a local web server in the project directory.** This is required because modern browsers block ES module imports from local files for security reasons.
+   - If you have Python 3 installed, you can run:
+     ```
+     python -m http.server 8000
+     ```
+   - Or, if you have Node.js installed, you can use:
+     ```
+     npx serve .
+     ```
+   - You can use any other static file server as well- I used a "Live Server" extension in VS Code for testing.
+3. Open your browser and go to `http://localhost:8000/` (or the port your server uses).
-3. To test or modify the code, edit the JavaScript files and refresh the browser.
+4. To test or modify the code, edit the JavaScript files and refresh the browser.

 ### File Structure